-You start your degree by studying accounting and finance using genuine data from actual companies.
+In your first year, you study accounting and finance using real-world data from actual companies.
 You will learn about economic issues such as inflation, demand and cost.
-We will also focus on how to build your CV to enhance your opportunities after graduation.

-All second-year students study auditing, financial accounting, risk, finance, management accounting for business decisions and statistical analysis.
+All second-year students study auditing, financial accounting, finance, management accounting and statistical analysis.
 Other options include law and subjects from at least two other Management School departments.

-You’ll be supported in securing a third-year placement with companies such as Deloitte, Lloyds Bank, PwC and Samsung.
-Roles on offer range from finance, auditing and accounting to operations, consulting and risk.
+Our careers team will provide you with expert support and guidance in securing a third-year industry placement across the accounting, finance and broader management roles.
+Past students have worked with companies such as Deloitte, Lloyds Bank, PwC and Samsung in roles ranging from finance, auditing and accounting to operations, consulting, sales analysis and risk.

-Your final year builds on your knowledge with more advanced options in accounting, management and finance.
-The topics you can select range from taxation to ethical behaviour, share prices to mergers.
-You can also choose whether to write a dissertation.
+Your final year builds on your knowledge with more advanced options in accountancy, management and finance.
+Select from topics ranging from taxation to ethical behaviour, share prices to mergers, and choose whether to write a dissertation.

-Combining management studies with accountancy produces graduates with a broad base of abilities in demand by employers.
-These include practical skills such as report writing, presentations and IT knowledge.
-Past graduates have also continued their studies, progressing to a Masters degree.
+Combining management studies with accountancy produces graduates with a broad base of abilities in demand by employers and helpful for setting up your own business.

 The University will make all reasonable effort to support you in finding a suitable placement for your studies.
 While a placement role may not be available in a field or organisation directly related to your studies or career aspirations, all roles offer valuable experience of working at graduate level, gaining a range of professional skills.